New clues emerge about the money that might have helped fund the Jan. 6 insurrection

 Although it has no criminal jurisdiction, the committee can issue criminal referrals to the Justice Department, as it has done in cases of some witnesses who have refused to cooperate.

-Last week, the committee detailed possible crimes Trump might have committed related to Jan.
-6 in a recent court filing involving attorney John Eastman, who was advising Trump's Stop the Steal efforts.
+Last week, the committee detailed possible crimes Trump might have committed related to the Jan.
+6 attack in a court filing involving attorney John Eastman, who was advising Trump's Stop the Steal efforts.

-Eastman is also fighting another subpoena in which the panel raised potential crimes that could tie into the financial probe as well: a conspiracy to defraud and common law fraud.
+Eastman is also fighting another subpoena in a case in which the panel raised potential crimes that could tie into the financial probe as well: conspiracy to defraud and common law fraud.

-The Eastman court filing could become a part of a much larger path forward if the committee potentially issues criminal referrals against Trump by the conclusion of its probe.
+The Eastman court filing could become part of a much larger path forward if the committee issues criminal referrals against Trump by the conclusion of its probe.

 But it's a complex matter.